altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Mark pivs that are on the upload queue as tagged.
+- Use hash returned from server in case we uploaded a piv that is not hashed yet.
+- Rename & delete tag.

 - Hide pivs that are organized in Local
 - Redesign Phone view using Today/This Week/This Month/...
 - Delete piv mode (Tom):